 Participants were introduced to institutional resilience and effective leadership styles for disruptive times; preparing future-ready graduates for the changing world of work; using cutting-edge digital tools and pedagogies to effectively engage students; and developing future-ready faculty.
 Much was gleaned as well from an impressive line-up of keynote speakers who added invaluable insights into tackling the challenges unique to HEIs and institutional transformations needed for the new normal.
 The speakers notably were Dr J. Prospero E. de Vera III, Chairperson, Commission on Higher Education of The Philippines (CHED); Professor Danilo L. Concepcion, President, University of the Philippines; Professor Lim Cher Ping, Chair Professor of Learning Technologies and Innovation, The Education University of Hong Kong; Professor Hyo-Jeong So, Director of the Center for Innovations in Education, EWHA Women’s University; and Ms Cathlea Barote, Chief People Officer, East-West Seed International Ltd, Thailand.

-We are pleased to continue our long-standing partnership with SEARCA and look forward to future renditions of this programme that can positively impact more HEI leaders around Southeast Asia.
+We remain in close contact with all these institutions, and look forward to future renditions of this programme that can positively impact more HEI leaders around Southeast Asia.